stacks-network/sbtc-docs/src/sbtc-releases/sbtc-dev.md

 The deposit contracts verify Bitcoin deposit transactions.
 They trigger an sBTC mint to the recipient found in the Bitcoin transaction.
 The transaction format is described in the [section on Bitcoin transactions](../sbtc-operations/bitcoin-transactions.md).

-[Explain how deposits are processed.
-Link back to BTC transaction structure and minimum confirmations required.]
+TODO: [#41](https://github.com/stacks-network/sbtc-docs/issues/41): Explain how deposits are processed.
+Link back to BTC transaction structure and minimum confirmations required.

 ### Withdraw